jplsek/Basic-CMS-Project/README.md

 (this is all set in settings.php)

-## Credentials:
-Username: admin

-Password: password

 ## Currently working on:
-1. Changing the default password (I have this in place and commented out, but not created)

-2. Add pages into docroot and subdirs (this will include file restructure outside the CMS)
+1. Add pages into docroot and subdirs (this will include file restructure outside the CMS)

-3. Make it nicer looking by default
+2. Make it nicer looking by default

-4. Adding users?
+3. Make installation easier?

+Stretch goals (I don't care too much about these...):

+1. Make a 'first run' installer?

+2. Adding users?
+(This will probably add users to a database, but the admin credentails will stay in a seperate file like it is now (check key.php).
+This is because if you don't want to use the 'blog' functionality of the CMS, you won't have to rely on requiring MYSQL.)

-5. Switch to sqlite?
+3. Switch to sqlite?

 If you find bugs, you can message me if you want to.